 Sitka is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Alaska.
-With a population of 8,863 people and two constituent neighborhoods, Sitka is the fourth largest community in Alaska.
+With a population of 8,407 people and two constituent neighborhoods, Sitka is the fifth largest community in Alaska.

 Sitka is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Sitka in 2010 was $33,920, which is wealthy relative to Alaska and the nation.
-This equates to an annual income of $135,680 for a family of four.
+The per capita income in Sitka in 2018 was $39,792, which is upper middle income relative to Alaska and the nation.
+This equates to an annual income of $159,168 for a family of four.
 However, Sitka contains both very wealthy and poor people as well.

 Sitka is an extremely ethnically-diverse city.
 The people who call Sitka home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sitka residents report their race to be White, followed by Native American.
-Important ancestries of people in Sitka include English, Irish, Norwegian, and French.
+Important ancestries of people in Sitka include German, Irish, English, Norwegian, and French.

 The most common language spoken in Sitka is English.
 Other important languages spoken here include Tagalog and Spanish.